Breakdown points of Fermat-Weber problems under gauge distances: The contamination locus

 \section{The contamination locus}

-The previous section focused on the contamination of a set $D$ to understand the robustness of Fermat--Weber points.
+Section~\ref{sec:unifRobust} focused on the contamination of a set $D$ to understand the robustness of Fermat--Weber points.
 We note that this provides a similar approach to studying breakdown points of finite samples as discussed in \cite[Chapter~11]{Huber1981}.
-In the symmetric case, we saw that $\EH_\gamma(D)$ contains all possible contaminated Fermat--Weber points.
+When $\gamma$ is a norm, we saw that $\EH_\gamma(D)$ contains all possible contaminated Fermat--Weber points when the contamination is below the breakdown point.
 The following example shows that $\EH_\gamma(D)$ could be too large in Proposition~\ref{prop:elemSet} in the asymmetric case.